G-Myron/g-myron.github.io/Bugs.md

 5. gameEnded: Think about it..
 6. isnotThreatened: Throws error when game ends.

+7. checkKings()

-7. Global variables etc. eg. findMovesPiece
+8. Global variables etc. eg. findMovesPiece
-8. isThreatened?
+9. isThreatened?
 When should it be called?
 If opponent plays?

-9. Optimize structure so state can be easily saved! !!!
+10. Optimize structure so state can be easily saved! !!!
-10. Save piece.moved
+11. Save piece.moved

-11. Castle: save in memory (see photo)
+12. Castling: save in memory (see photo)

+13. Check putPieceOnSquare if(!square) for the case piece is moved by the user outside of the board

-12. Frontend
+14. Frontend
+15. Possible problems: Changed `let` to `const` in many places..